ruViolence/OpenTerrainGenerator/installation/installing-otg.md

 # 1.16 and above

-OTG can be installed as a Paper plugin or as a Forge mod using the same OTG .jar file.
+OTG can be installed as a Spigot/Paper plugin or as a Forge mod using the same OTG .jar file.
 Fabric is not yet supported.

-As a Paper plugin, OTG is not required client-side.
+As a Spigot/Paper plugin, OTG is not required client-side.
 For Forge servers, the client-side mod is required, but we intend to lift this requirement before 1.0.0.
 When OTG is run server-side without a client, features like foliage/grass/sky/fog colors don't work fully (plain colors instead of gradient colors), and features like dimension portals for Forge are disabled.

 Installation instructions for each platform are included below.
 Please be aware that without installing a world preset OTG will use its default preset, which is made to look like a vanilla overworld.
-The Default preset is unpacked when Minecraft loads to `/config/OpenTerrainGenerator/Presets/Default/` for Forge or `/plugins/OpenTerrainGenerator/Presets/Default/` for Paper.
+The Default preset is unpacked when Minecraft loads to `/config/OpenTerrainGenerator/Presets/Default/` for Forge or `/plugins/OpenTerrainGenerator/Presets/Default/` for Spigot/Paper.
 Configuration files can be edited with any text editor.

 ## Forge Installation Instructions